-National Parks Within Two Hours of Phoenix
+National Parks and Monuments Within Two Hours of Phoenix

 North of Phoenix

 - Tonto National Monument: Stop at the visitor center and museum, and see two Salado-style cliff dwellings.

 - Montezuma Castle National Monument: The impressive cliff dwellings are accessible to see via a short trail.
 There is a visitor center and museum which tells the story of the Sinagua people.